mhausenblas/mh9.codes/content/about/_index.md

 My name is Michael Hausenblas and since that's such an awfully long name, I tend to use a shorter version of it: MH9.
-Now, I'm coding, mainly Go and shell scripts.
+Now, as part of my job but also in my spare time I'm coding, mainly Go and shell scripts.
+Hence the site's name: `mh9 codes`.